0

 • Powderpost beetle

 Of these types, House Longhorn and Deathwatch beetle infestations are always serious.
-The House Longhorn Beetle causes severe damage.
-Its larvae are larger than those of other UK wood-boring beetles.
+Woodworm beetle size varies between species.
+The larvae of the House Longhorn Beetle are larger than those of other UK wood-boring beetles.
+It can cause serious damage.

 Wood-boring beetles look for untreated wood with a high moisture content to lay their eggs.
 Moist wood is soft, which makes it easier to bore into.
 Moist wood is also easier for wood worm to eat and digest.